caseywdunn/siphonophores_2005/readme.md

 - `Dunn_10Mar05.nex` The nexus file submitted to treebase.
 Sequence matrix data include the aligned sequence data, taxon sets, and character partitions.
 It includes newick trees, without branch lengths, for figures 5 and 6.

+- `figure_5a.tre` Newick tree for figure 5a.
+(Note to self: made by converting nexus tree in `siph\ phylogeny\ 2005/runs/18Jul04ml/branches.LSU.replacenames.tre` to newick format with Mesquite, then renaming "Prayine_2" as "Gymnopraia_lapislazula", and "Prayine_1" as "Clausophyid_sp_1")

+- `figure_5b.tre` Newick tree for figure 5b.
+(Note to self: made as above, but starting from `siph\ phylogeny\ 2005/runs/18Jul04ml/branches.SSU.replacenames.tre`)